pink-gorilla/demo/README.md

 # demo - goldly

-This is a demo that shows how to build a custom goldly app with tools.deps or leiningen.
+This is a demo that shows how to use goldly with tools.deps or leiningen.

 You would want to use *either* tools.deps *or* leiningen.
 We have included both so you can choose.
 We recommend tools.deps (because it has less dependency resolution problems).

+To be very clear: tools.deps is the way to go.

+## Run Demo (goldly docs)

 First, clone this repo.
-After starting, open web-browser on port 8000.

-## Run Demo (prebuilt bundel)

-This is all you need!

 - with tools.deps: `clojure -X:goldly-docs`
 - with leiningen: `lein goldly-docs`

+After starting, open web-browser on port 8000.

-## Run Demo (custom bundel - watch)
+## Run Demo (custom cljs build)

-You only need to build a custom bundel:
+You only need to build a custom cljs build:
-- if you want to use ui-components that are not included in goldly-bundel.
+- if you want to use ui-components that are not included in goldly-docs.
-- if you want you want to compile your own clojurescript code into the bundel.
+- if you want you want to compile your own clojurescript code.
   (this could be relevant if you need say core.async which is not available in sci interpreted clojurescript)

+For this demo, it is not neccesary to build cljs.
 But lets do it for fun anyhow.

 The following commands will build a bundel, and recompile it in case a source file changes.
 Shadow-cljs calls this "watch".